Mysterken/osudroid-profile/README.md

 ## 📌 Features

-- osu!droid user lookup by UID
+- osu!droid user lookup by UID and username
 - Top 50 plays with detailed breakdown
 - Recent scores display
 - Beatmap preview with audio and metadata